Home » Kitchen » Pantry Staples » Curry Salad Dressing Recipe

 Curry Salad Dressing Recipe

 This curry salad dressing recipe is one of our all-time favorite salad dressings.
-It is one of those salad dressings that is perfect with just a simple bowl of greens or with a heartier salad.
-Just a little bit of this dressing adds a unique and delightful taste profile to your salad and will quickly become one of your go-to salad dressings.
+It is perfect with a simple bowl of greens or with a heartier salad.
+Just a little bit of this dressing adds a unique and delightful taste profile to your salad, and it will quickly become one of your go-to dressings.

-In our forever effort to control what goes into our bodies, I make our salad dressings as opposed to store-bought dressings.
+In our forever effort to control what goes into our bodies, I make our salad dressings instead of store-bought dressings.
 I know that not all store-bought dressings are guilty of this, but too many include unnecessary levels of sugar and salt, both ingredients we attempt to limit.
-From a simple oil and vinegar dressing to more involved salad dressings, we have accumulated quite a repertoire of salad dressing recipes.
+From simple oil and vinegar dressings to salad dressings that involve more, we have accumulated quite a repertoire of salad dressing recipes.

-My mom has been making this Curry Salad Dressing for as long as I can remember, serving it at dinner parties and ladies’ lunches when I was a child in Hawaii.
-But on her handwritten recipe card, it is titled “French Salad Dressing.”In truth, this bright and spicy salad dressing is the furthest thing from those red-hued, sugar-heavy salad dressings commonly called French Salad Dressing.
+My mom has been making this curry salad dressing for as long as I can remember, serving it at dinner parties and ladies’ lunches since I was a child in Hawaii.
+But her handwritten recipe card is titled “French Salad Dressing.”In truth, this bright and spicy salad dressing is the furthest thing from those red-hued, sugar-heavy salad dressings commonly called French Salad Dressing.

-I am not one to question my mom, because she is practically perfect in every way, but I do call her out on the name of this recipe and so have changed it to more accurately reflect it’s taste, redolent with curry, garlic, lemon and dashes of some unusual salad dressing ingredients.
+I am not one to question my mom because she is practically perfect in every way, but I do call her out on the name of this recipe and have changed it to more accurately reflect its taste, which is redolent with curry, garlic, lemon, and dashes of some unusual salad dressing ingredients.

 Curry Salad Dressing